How to Get Your Insurance License in New Mexico (2026)

 New Mexico Has No Mandatory Pre-Licensing Education

 Unlike most states, New Mexico does not require any pre-licensing hours before sitting for the PSI insurance exam.
 You can study on your own schedule and register with PSI when ready.
-Completing an exam prep course is strongly recommended — national first-time pass rates hover around 50–65% — but it is entirely optional.
+Optional exam prep can help you review national insurance content and New Mexico-specific rules before sitting for PSI.

 Top 3 New Mexico Insurance Exam Prep Courses

-Lowest confirmed NM price at $139.
+Entry-level confirmed NM verify current pricing.
 Four tiers for both L&H and P&C lines.
 Career Launcher tier includes business-building tools for new agents.

 exam prep only